opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 - A notebook (model.ipynb) inside the `model` folder with a Deep Neural Network model we will train.
 - Data for that model.
-- An application (model_application.py) inside the `application` folder which will fetch the trained model from MLFlow and run a prediction on it whenever it gets any user input.
+- An application (model_application.py) inside the `application` folder that will fetch the trained model from MLFlow and run a prediction on it whenever it gets any user input.
 ![Jupyter](img/Jupyter.png)

 Take a look inside the folders and scripts if you are interested.
 Some things to note is how we set up tracking and logging with MLFlow in `model.ipynb` to make sure that the experiment and the model is captured.
 You can also read about that in the [MLFlow guide](/tools_and_applications_mlflow#adding-mlflow-to-training-code).

 When you are done, open up the `model.ipynb` notebook and run all the cells.
-If the everything is set up correctly it will train the model and push both the experiment and the model to MLFlow.
+If everything is set up correctly it will train the model and push both the experiment and the model to MLFlow.
 The experiment is a record with metrics of how the run went, while the model is the actual tensorflow model which we later will use for inference.
-You may see some warnings in the last cell related to MLFlow, as long as you see a final progressbar which pushes the model to MLFlow you are fine:
+You may see some warnings in the last cell related to MLFlow, as long as you see a final progressbar for the model being pushed to MLFlow you are fine:
 ![Trained model](img/Trained_model.png)

 ### 4: View the model in MLFlow